ryoga-chan/djmngr/docker/README.md

 # Doujinshi manager

-This software is made for comics/manga/doujin/novel readers and photographers for managing their collection of zipped image sets, easying their work with sorting files, assigning metedata, searching, and reading online from any device.
+This software is made for doujin/manga/comics/novel readers and photographers to manage a collection of zipped image sets, easying their work with sorting files, assigning metedata, searching, and reading online from any device.

 Populate your collection and: